realworldocaml/book/en/exercises/exn/answer_5.md

             []
 ```
   \end{center}
-  The way to code this efficiently is to wrap the \lstinline+input_line+ function to catch the exception.
+  The way to code this efficiently is to wrap the `input_line` function to catch the exception.

   \begin{center}
 ```ocaml